Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: Related work

-\paragraph{Generalization measures.} Understating the model generalization capabilities is considered a fundamental problem in machine learning.
-Most of the theoretical work in learning use the \textit{probably approximately correct} (PAC) setting where the data and labels are assumed to be generated by some source which is not necessarily a member of the given hypothesis set~\cite{valiant1984theory}.

-Common learnability measures for the PAC setting are VC Dimension~\cite{vapnik2015uniform}, Rademacher Complexity~\cite{bartlett2002rademacher}, and Bayesian information criterion~\cite{schwarz1978estimating}.
-However, none of them is informative in the over-parameterized region.

-\paragraph{Over-parameterized linear regression.} Several works argue that for linear regression the generalization is proportional to the learner norm~\cite{kakade2009complexity,shamir2015sample,ma2019generalization}. \citet{muthukumar2020harmless} showed that for linear regression the generalization error decays to zero with the number of features. \citet{nichani2020deeper} analyzed the effect of increasing the depth of linear networks on the test error using the MN solution.

-A different approach that deals with over-parameterized models is to find the optimal regularization term for the ridge regression model class. \citet{nakkiran2020optimal} showed that models with optimally-tuned regularization achieve monotonic test performance as growing the model size. \citet{dwivedi2020revisiting} used the minimum description length principle to quantify the linear model complexity and to find the optimal regularization term.
+\minisection{Over-parameterized linear regression} A popular approach to deal with over-parameterized models is to find the optimal regularization term for the ridge regression model class. \citet{nakkiran2020optimal} showed that models with optimally-tuned regularization achieve monotonic test performance as growing the model size. \citet{dwivedi2020revisiting} used the minimum description length principle to quantify the linear model complexity and to find the optimal regularization term. \citet{kobak2020optimal} claimed that for over-parameterized linear regression the optimal ridge penalty can be negative.

+Several studies suggested that for linear regression the generalization is proportional to the model norm~\citep{kakade2009complexity,shamir2015sample,ma2019generalization}. \citet{muthukumar2020harmless} showed that the generalization error decays to zero with the number of features. \citet{tsigler2020benign} provided non-asymptotic generalization bounds for over-parameterized ridge regression. \citet{nichani2020deeper} analyzed the effect of increasing the depth of linear networks on the test error using the MN solution. \citet{hastie2019surprises} provided a non-asymptotic approximation of the generalization error for the over-parameterized region.
+In addition, several authors argued that the MN solution captures the basic behavior of DNN~\citep{allen2019convergence,gunasekar2018implicit}.

+However, all mentioned work assume some probability distribution on the training and testing sets or the learnable parameters.
+This assumption may not apply in a real-life scenario.
+Moreover, they do not consider the specific test input thus do not provide a point-wise generalization error.

-\paragraph{The pNML learner.} The pNML learner is the min-max regret solution of the supervised batch learning in the individual setting~\cite{fogel2018universal}.
+\minisection{The pNML learner} The pNML learner is the min-max regret solution of the supervised batch learning in the individual setting~\citep{fogel2018universal}.
 For sequential prediction this learner was suggested by \citet{roos2008sequentially} and was termed the conditional normalized maximum likelihood (CNML).
-It follows Shtarkov’s mormalized maximum likelihood method~\cite{shtar1987universal}.
+It follows the normalized maximum likelihood method~\citep{shtar1987universal}.